evennia/evennia/docs/source/Contribs/Contrib-Wilderness.md

 This contrib provides a wilderness map without actually creating a large number of rooms - as you move, you instead end up back in the same room but its description changes.
-This means you can make huge areas with little database use as long as the rooms are relatively similar (name/desc changing).
+This means you can make huge areas with little database use as long as the rooms are relatively similar (e.g. only the names/descs changing).

 ## Installation